 The Slip Rule in Family Law

 The slip rule applies in all areas of law but in family law matters, it is governed by the Family Law Rules 2004.
-It derives from Rule 17.02A(g) and (h), which state the court may at any time vary or set aside an order if there is a clerical mistake, and or error caused by an accidental slip or mission.
+It derives from Rule 10.13 of the Federal Circuit and Family Court of Australia Rules 2021, which state the court may at any time vary or set aside an order if there is a clerical mistake, and or error caused by an accidental slip or mission.

 The rule does not allow reconsideration of the substance of the court’s ruling, so it is different to the power of court to amend orders for reasons such as if the order was made under duress or obtained by fraud.